 Performance Management vs Performance Appraisal Infographics

 Performance management and performance appraisal are two employee evaluation methods.
-While appraisal is the traditional method in this regard, increased competition in the economy has forced several organizations to change from being reactive to proactive for boosting productivity and increasing organizational performance.
+While the appraisal is the traditional method in this regard, increased competition in the economy has forced several organizations to change from being reactive to proactive for boosting productivity and increasing organizational performance.

 Companies today are undergoing big-time transformation to cope with the changing needs in the business environment.
 They are excelling in their business by building adaptive capabilities to proactively manage change.
-Traditional appraisal systems couldn’t meet the demands of the changing scenario because they were largely used as a mechanism for employee evaluation, where managers were often forced to take subjective judgments about the behavior and performance of employees against predetermined standards.
+Traditional appraisal systems couldn’t meet the demands of the changing scenario because they were largely used as a mechanism for employee evaluation, where managers were often forced to make subjective judgments about the behavior and performance of employees against predetermined standards.

 Performance appraisals were once a yearly activity to measure the level of accomplishment of an employee or an individual.
 The system, as already said, was mostly implemented on a top-down basis where the supervisors had a key role to play to judge the performance of employees without soliciting their active involvement.
-The appraisals were largely discredited because it concentrated mostly on an employee’s flaws and inabilities in the year gone by or looking forward to identify the development needs of the staff and improving them.
+The appraisals were largely discredited because they concentrated mostly on an employee’s flaws and inabilities in the year gone by or looking forward to identifying the development needs of the staff and improving them.
 Performance appraisals, traditionally, were carried out in a bureaucratic manner and suffered from corruption and unnecessary delays.
 The appraisals were usually narrowly focused and functioned standalone, sans any effect on the overall vision or goal of the organization.

 The side effects of performance appraisal systems generated much skepticism among managers and employees whenever the human resource (HR) manager started it.

 Performance management focuses more on monitored behaviors and concrete results that are based on previously set smart objectives.
 Adoption of techniques like management by objectives (MBO) is established in terms of facts and figures.
-The superior plays out the role of a facilitator or coach in the entire process.
+The superior play out the role of a facilitator or coach in the entire process.
 The objectives are decided mutually at the beginning of the performance season, which serves as a standard for evaluation.
 The company’s staff, in this method, offers feedback on their respective contribution by filling up an appraisal form.

 The key difference between performance management and performance appraisal lies in the scope of execution.
 Both involve setting performance targets, reviewing whether they have been achieved or not, and preparing ways for enabling employees to meet them.
-Also, both systems set up clear expectations on what is expected of a particular employee, set clear guidelines on what comprises a successful job performance, and strives to identify the barriers towards effective performance.
+Also, both systems set up clear expectations on what is expected of a particular employee, set clear guidelines on what comprises a successful job performance and strives to identify the barriers towards effective performance.